DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/schedule.md

    </td>
    <td>

+   ## Final Project - Sound Effects

    **Tuesday 11/23**

    * More on sound effects
-   * Changing the tempo for different musical cues
    * In class work on Final Project
-   * Show significant progress on Final Project, at least one scene should be done by now
+   * Show significant progress on Final Project

    **Thursday 11/25**